Albrecht von Urach: Later life

 In 1946–1948 von Urach was charged by a German court for creating and broadcasting propaganda in the National-Socialist style, and for membership of the Nazi party (see Denazification).
 He apologized and there was no sanction.
 His superiors were prosecuted in the Ministries Trial in 1948.
 In 1947–1967 he resumed his career as an artist and freelance journalist.

 He was appointed chief press attaché at Mercedes-Benz in Stuttgart, Baden-Württemberg, West Germany, in 1953–1967, where his elder brother Wilhelm was a director.
 This suited his ability in languages and he travelled widely.
 He is jointly credited with encouraging the design of the Mercedes-Benz 300 SL.
 He then suffered a stroke in 1967 and was buried at Waldenburg in 1969.

 Family

 In July 1931 in Oslo he married Rosemary Blackadder (1901–1975), a Scottish journalist and artist, daughter of John Blackadder and wife Anna Wilson, and this morganatic marriage made him ineligible to be Duke (Herzog) of Urach.
 They had a daughter Marie-Gabrielle, a.k.a.
 "Mariga", who married Desmond Guinness.
 Rosemary returned alone to Britain in 1938.

-In 1943 he remarried to Ute Waldschmidt (1922–1984), daughter of Arnold Waldschmidt and his wife Olga Schwartz, and they had two children, Peter (1944–1977), and Manuela (1945–2017) who later married Sergei von Cube.
+In 1943 he remarried to Ute Waldschmidt (1922–1984), daughter of Arnold Waldschmidt and his wife Olga Schwarz, and they had two children, Peter (1944–1977), and Manuela (1945–2017) who later married Sergei von Cube.
 They divorced in 1960.